outcoldsolutions/openshift-webconsole-integration/README.md

 ## Release notes

+- 2019-08-07 1.2.0
+    - New parameter `SPLUNK_APP_NAME` that allows to override default name of the application from `monitoringopenshift`
 - 2018-11-02 1.1.0
     - Use `node.js:8` as a default image instead of `nodejs.10` to support earlier versions
     - Add `NODEJS_IMAGE` template parameter to be able to override default image `nodejs:8`